-I know you've been wondering about the best places to shop.
-Let me start out by saying that cost-effective shopping in Spain (like anywhere) involves knowing the best places to buy specific products.
+We hear you’ve been wondering about the best places to shop for food here.
+Let us start out by saying that cost-effective shopping in Spain (like anywhere) involves knowing the best places to buy specific products.
 While it’s a trial-and-error process, as well as a personal decision as to what matters most to you, these are some tried-and-true tips that we have discovered while living abroad in Spain to help you start out on your shopping adventures.

 Shopping with Dani: